Explore the broad diversity of projects funded through Unlocking Curious Minds from 2015 to now.

 August 2017 [PDF 761KB]

-What funding is given?
+What funding is awarded?

 Local/community projects run by either individuals or organisations can apply for up to $30,000.
 You do not have to apply for the full amount available.
 An individual, or organisation which is a legal entity with an IRD number, can apply for a local grant.